Kentwhf/GameCenter/Phase2/README.md

 CSC207 Project about Game Center written in Android Studio.
 S/O to my partners.

 Welcome come to the Game Center.
 Here is the guide how to play the game.
-First, if you are our new user, you should sign up your personal account in our sql database.
+First, if you are our new user, you should sign up in our sqlite database.
 After sign up, remember your user account and password.
-The next simple thing is just log in to our game center.
+The next simple thing is just to log in to our game center.
 There are 3 games up to now, which includes slidingtile, sudoku and tictactoe.
 The first two games are single player game, which is to solve a math board.
 The tictactoe is a game which is the player vs computer(with random strategy).